zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

     ![](./images/trust-connection.png " ")

-## Step 3: Perform First-Time Configuration of the Trial Edition
+## Task 3: Perform First-Time Configuration of the Trial Edition

 During the first connection to a Trial Edition instance (after completing Connect to JDE Trial Edition, Step 2), a process will run to verify if any critical updates are required to the OS and the installed software packages on the instance.
 If so, the following screen will display noting that the yum update packages are installing.
 This process can take anywhere from 5 to 10 minutes to run.